 What I love about this brand and the models we own:

-Most airports have scales you can use but who want to re-pack at the airport.
+Most airports have scales you can use, but who wants to re-pack at the airport.
 For me, a luggage scale is a must as I want to check my bags and go.
 Therefore, knowing the weight in advance is critical.
 I just bought this model to replace an older non-digital version and very happy with it!

 Travel and sarongs go hand in hand for me.
 A sarong is excellent for the cover-up at the pool or spa.
 And, they double up as a dress — a lightweight multi-purpose item that needs to be in any suitcase.

-This might seem obvious, but unless you are coming from the US or UK, sunscreen can be pricey overseas.
+This might seem obvious, but sunscreen can be pricey overseas unless you are coming from the US or UK.
 If you know anything about me, you’ll know a brand is not my thing.
-Therefore, for sunscreen for me, it’s about cost and practicality.
+Therefore, for sunscreen, for me, it’s about to cost and practicality.
 No Ad is my go-to, particularly the cream versions, which I can transfer into smaller bottles if I need to.

 It goes without saying that if you are off overseas, you need a travel adapter.
 I’ve owned several over the years, and I recently bought this one.
-Above all, I decided I needed an all in one to save on space and one that can handle power conversion for standard items.
+Above all, I decided I needed an all-in-one to save on space and handle power conversion for standard items.
 The color of this was lovely as well.
 Due to the color, it’s unlikely going to be forgotten because it stands out.

 Nikki Webster is a travel writer who covers how to travel while grinding a day job, how to travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.